remidebord/remidebord.github.io/_posts/2023-01-09-ai-lyrics-transcription.md

 ### Whisper installation (Ubuntu)

-Steps are defined in their github repo, so the following will be a copy/paste, with few additions.
+Steps are defined in their github [repository](https://github.com/openai/whisper), so the following will be a copy/paste, with few additions.

 First, let's get install Python (requirement: Python 3.7 or later) and ffmpeg.
 ```bash